 Neuroglia: Neuroglia doesn't have granules.

-Neurons: The nerve impulses conduct by neurons with long, slender projections called axons.
+Neurons: The nerve impulses conducted by neurons with long, slender projections called axons.

 Neuroglia: Neuroglia doesn't have axons.
 However, some neuroglia comprises small, slender projections.